the-road-to-graphql/the-road-to-graphql/manuscript/08-apollo-server/index.md

 The fourth argument in a resolver function, the info argument, isn't used very often, because it only gives you internal information about the GraphQL request.
 It can be used for debugging, error handling, advanced monitoring, and tracking.
 You don't need to worry about it for now.

-A couple of words about the a resolver's return values: a resolver can return arrays, objects and scalar types, but it has to be defined in the matching type definitions.
+A couple of words about the resolver's return values: a resolver can return arrays, objects and scalar types, but it has to be defined in the matching type definitions.
 The type definition has to define an array or non-nullable field to have the resolvers working appropriately.
 What about JavaScript promises?
 Often, you will make a request to a data source (database, RESTful API) in a resolver, returning a JavaScript promise in the resolver.
 GraphQL can deal with it, and waits for the promise to resolve.
 That's why you don't need to worry about asynchronous requests to your data source later.

 ### Exercises: